AI Knocks On The Door Of Fintech - Industry Experts Gather For The Eleventh Year Of Fintech Connect 2024

-(MENAFN- GlobeNewsWire - Nasdaq) LONDON, Oct.
-29, 2024 (GLOBE NEWSWIRE) -- Fintech Connect, Europe's only dedicated fintech event for the entire ecosystem, returns this December to the ExCel exhibition centre in London.
+Fintech Connect, Europe's only dedicated fintech event for the entire ecosystem, returns this December to the ExCel exhibition centre in London

+FinTech Connect's eleventh event links influential thought leaders from across the fintech ecosystem sharing insights on the latest advancements in the sector

+LONDON, UNITED KINGDOM, November 1, 2024 /EINPresswire / -- The two-day event will host over 2000 attendees and 100 speakers on topics including AI in financial

 With over 80 sessions, engaging workshops, start-up showcases and an extensive exhibition floor, attendees will have the opportunity to experience cutting-edge tech demos that highlight the most innovative solutions driving the transformation of the global payments landscape.